Robots that Evolve with Us: Modular Co-Design for Personalization, Adaptability, and Sustainability: Related Work

 \subsection{Robots Across the Lifespan}

-HRI studies showed that for robots to be genuinely effective in people’s lives, they should do more than complete short-term tasks \cite{dautenhahn2007socially, kidd2008robots}.
-They need to adapt to a wide range of situations and provide personalized support that evolves with users over time \cite{umbrico2020holistic}.
+HRI studies showed that for robots to be genuinely effective in people’s lives, they should do more than complete short-term tasks \cite{dautenhahn2007socially, kidd2008robots,tang2025robolinker}.
+They need to adapt to a wide range of situations and provide personalized support that evolves with users over time \cite{umbrico2020holistic,tang2025robolinker,han2024co,han2023robot}.
 Yet, as \citeauthor{irfan2023lifelong} notes, most HRI research has focused on brief interactions, even though many real-world applications, such as caregiving, education, and companionship, require long-term relationship building between humans and robots \cite{irfan2023lifelong, Bahar2019Personalization}.
 Existing studies often isolate user groups into narrow categories, such as children or older adults, examining them separately \cite{ahmad2017adaptive, coninx2016towards, yamazaki2023long, ostrowski2022mixed}.
 While these segmented approaches offer valuable insights into age-specific needs, they tend to overlook how expectations change as people move through different life stages.
 They also miss the deeper emotional attachments that can develop when robots remain present across longer periods of time.
+Recent work has further explored how robots might embody long-term temporal change through material processes such as growth, aging, and decay, offering alternative interaction trajectories that unfold over days or months rather than minutes \cite{hu2024designing}.
 This gap underscores the importance of design approaches that can support sustainable, adaptable, and emotionally resonant engagement throughout the human lifespan.

 A life-course perspective addresses this gap by recognizing that people’s relationships with robots evolve continuously as they age, shaped by shifting functional, social, emotional, and cognitive needs \cite{broadbent2009acceptance, kamino2024lifecycle, kamino2025robot, tapus2009use}.
 Some HCI research suggests that lifelong robotic companions could strengthen emotional attachment, reduce loneliness, and improve continuity of care \cite{kidd2008robots, vsabanovic2010robots}.
 However, few empirical studies have examined how robot functionalities might transition smoothly across multiple life stages.
 Current design frameworks rarely account for these dynamic transitions in a holistic way.